Omni Calculator logo

 Seats at the rectangular table

-For each person to sit comfortably, the calculator assumes 60 cm of space, but if you think it should be changed for specific reasons, use advanced mode and change it.
+For each person to sit comfortably, the calculator assumes 60 cm of space, but if you think it should be changed for specific reasons, you can also change it.

 Round table seats